 Here’s Why You Should Eat More Ice Cream in June:

 You’ll Impact an Important Mission

-By eating the Better Together Creation, you'll help Cold Stone Creamery support the Best Buddies mission of ending the social, physical and economic isolation of the 200 million people living with IDD.
-And that's important work.
-You see, for more than 30 years, Best Buddies has helped individuals within the IDD community form meaningful friendships with their peers, secure successful jobs, live independently and improve public speaking, self-advocacy and communications skills.
+By eating the Better Together Creation, you’ll help Cold Stone Creamery support the Best Buddies mission of ending the social, physical and economic isolation of the 200 million people living with IDD.
+And that’s really important work!
+You see, for more than 30 years, Best Buddies has helped individuals within the IDD community form meaningful friendships with their peers, secure successful jobs, live independently, and improve public speaking, self-advocacy and communications skills.

 “To eat is a necessity, but to eat intelligently is an art,” said 17th-century writer François de La Rochefoucauld.
 I believe intelligence applies when it comes to intentionally eating ice cream with purpose.

-I really love ice cream and in any form -- cone, cup, sundae, on a popsicle stick, whatever.
-I swear "I scream, you scream, we all scream for ice cream" could be my personal mantra.
-I admit, there is something extra sweet about the ice cream shop experience presented at Cold Stone Creamery.
-In case you haven't been yet, their smooth and creamy ice cream is handcrafted fresh daily in each store.
-But the best part is that you, yes my fellow ice cream fanatic, get to customize your very own creation by, first, selecting a base flavor (such as Cake Batter, Cheesecake, Sweet Cream or something else) and, second, adding in a variety of goodies (like toffee health bar, graham crackers, peanut butter cups and more).
-Watch it folded together right in front of your eyes (and watering mouth) on top of a frozen granite stone.
+I really love ice cream and in any form — cone, cup, sundae, on a popsicle stick, whatever.
+I swear “I scream, you scream, we all scream for ice cream” could be my personal mantra.
+And I admit, there is something extra sweet about the ice cream shop experience presented at Cold Stone Creamery.
+In case you haven’t been to Cold Stone yet, let me tell you that their smooth and creamy ice cream is handcrafted fresh daily in each store.
+But the best part is that you, yes my fellow ice cream fanatics, get to customize your very own creation by, first, selecting a base flavor (such as Cake Batter, Cheesecake, Sweet Cream or whatever your taste buds crave)’ and, second, adding in a variety of goodies (like toffee health bar, graham crackers, peanut butter cups and so much more).
+Watch it get folded together right in front of your eyes (and watering mouth) on top of a frozen granite stone.

 You’ll Kind Of Make a Healthy Choice